chelahmy/harubi-blockchained-rdb/README.md

 ```

 ### Database setup
-Create a MySQL database and update the `src/backend/settings.inc` file with the database settings.
+Create a MySQL database and update the `src/backend/settings.inc` file with the new database settings.
 Then create the `user` table using the `src/backend/user.install.sql` script.
 Please refer to [harubi](https://github.com/chelahmy/harubi) for more details.

 ## How-to
 Start the project.